Raq1/TR7AE-Mesh-Editor/README.md

 * [arcusmaximus](https://github.com/arcusmaximus) for general help and suggestions
 * [Joschka](https://forum.xentax.com/memberlist.php?mode=viewprofile&u=82197) for originally helping with the Noesis plugin, of which much logic has been transferred to the Blender addon
 * [HenrysArts](https://x.com/HenrysArts) for helpful testing, debugging, suggestions and inputs

+### For help and support, join the Tomb Raider Modding Discord: https://discord.gg/euRUvFkpjb